1964 Brinks Hotel bombing: Explosion

-The bombers stashed explosives weighing approximately 90 kg in the trunk of one of the cars, and set a timing device to trigger the bomb at 17:45, during the happy hour in the officers' bar at the hotel.
+The bombers planted explosives weighing approximately 90 kg in the trunk of one of the cars, and set a timing device to trigger the bomb at 17:45, during the happy hour in the officers' bar at the hotel.
 The pair drove their vehicles into the hotel's grounds.
 Knowing from their intelligence that a certain American colonel had returned to the US, the "major" lied and told the hotel clerk that he had an appointment with the American officer, claiming that the colonel would be coming from Da Lat.
 The clerk correctly replied that the colonel had left the country, but the "major" insisted that the clerk was mistaken.
 The "major" then parked his vehicle in the car park beneath the hotel, before ordering his chauffeur to leave and fetch the American with the other vehicle.
 He then left the hotel grounds, asking the guard to tell the American colonel to wait for him.
 The "major" claimed that he had not eaten all day and was going to a nearby café.

 While the "major" was at the eatery, the bomb detonated, killing two American officers.
 The first and highest-ranking officer killed was Lieutenant Colonel James Robert Hagen, who had served in the army for 20 years and was working for MACV.
 Hagen was found dead amid the rubble two hours after the blast.
 The second victim was David M. Agnew, a civilian employee of the Navy Department who attended to real estate matters.